Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/Charges domain/ADR-0003 Charges - Event handling in domain.md

 Chosen option: "Option 4 - Event driven architecture, using the Service Bus".

-This options was chosen because it gives us the most freedom in how to design and implement the charges domain, and is also the option most likely to keep the cost of using event sourcing lower (should we choose to go that way).
+This options was chosen because it gives us the most freedom in how to design and implement the charges domain, keeping the design simpler and the cost lower.

 In comparison, option 1 does not live up to our requirements of multiple subscribers and does not really promote event driven architecture in the degree that we want to.